NFTMozaic/create-nft-app/docs/lesson-6-nfts.md

 ## 3. Integrating components

-Add components to your homepage:
+Add components to your homepage `app/page.tsx`:

 ```ts
 "use client";